armadillica/flamenco/docs/source/developer_manual/architecture.rst

 Thumbnail generation
 ====================

-Thumbnails of each rendered frame are automatically generated in brender and are used for both static and animated previews of a shot.
+Thumbnails of each rendered frame are automatically generated in flamenco and are used for both static and animated previews of a shot.

 As soon as a frame is saved on the shared storage controlled by the server,